ocademy-ai/machine-learning/open-machine-learning-jupyter-book/machine-learning-productionization/model-training-and-evaluation.md

 ## Acknowledgments

-Thanks to Google for creating the open-source course [Testing](https://developers.google.com/machine-learning/testing-debugging) and [Debugging in Machine Learning](https://developers.google.com/machine-learning/testing-debugging) which is licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).
-It contributes to the majority of [Model](#model-evaluation) evaluation](#model-evaluation), [Model debugging & improvement](#model-deugging-improvement), [Model optimization](#model-optimization) and the assignments.
+Thanks to Google for creating the open-source course [Testing and Debugging in Machine Learning](https://developers.google.com/machine-learning/testing-debugging) which is licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+It contributes to the majority of [Model evaluation](#model-evaluation), [Model debugging & improvement](#model-deugging-improvement), [Model [optimization](#model-optimization) and assignments.

 ---